chemoelectric/epr-simulation/README.md

 Compare two real numbers `x` and `y` for approximate equality.
 If `tolerance` is specified, it represents a multiple of one half of `fl-epsilon`.
 The value of `tolerance` defaults to `1000`.

+### Tensors

+In the context of this toolkit, *tensors* are abstract vectors that are ordered tuples of abstract vectors, and the basis tensors are ordered tuples of basis vectors.
+The ordered tuples of basis vectors will be represented as strings, with commas as separators of the parts of the tuples.
+A ‘length’ is represented as the `car` of a pair and the corresponding basis tensor is the `cdr` of the pair.
+A linear combination of such primitive tensors is represented by simply putting them in a list.
+The order of the list is immaterial.

+The following is an example of a tensor representing a bit that may be either a zero or a one, with equal probability:

+    `((,(sqrt 0.5) .
+"0,1") (,(sqrt 0.5) .
+"1,0"))